Quig-Enterprises/Design-Guidance/AVAILABLE_LIBRARIES.md

     *   For each registered log type, it automatically generates a searchable, sortable, and filterable admin screen.
     *   Provides a simple, static `log()` method for writing events with contextual data stored as JSON.
 *   **Use Case:** Ideal for auditing, debugging, or tracking any type of event within a plugin, such as API calls, user actions, or system errors.
+*   **Note:** This library is currently being developed and maintained within the CxQ Membership Plugin.

 ### CxQ Credential Manager